saksham19rawat/CIRCUIT-DESIGN-SIMULATION-TOOLS/README.md

 1.FINAL GOAL: Install **Magic VLSI**, **Xschem**, **NGSpice**, and the **Sky130 PDK**.

-2.All of these tools are Linux-only, but luckily, that wasn’t much of a problem as Windows 11 provides WSL (Windows Subsystem for Linux), which lets you run Ubuntu right inside Windows.Next up: installing all the free tools.
+2.All of these tools are Linux exclusive, but luckily, that wasn’t much of a problem as Windows 11 provides **WSL (Windows Subsystem for Linux)**, which lets you run Ubuntu right inside Windows.Next up: installing all the free tools.
 I took help of YouTuber **Nurahmet Dolan** for initial setup.

 3.Step-by-step process:
   → Get an error